Yeah, and after that, then we'll get back in order number six.

 Here's the story.

-There was a time when an evening with friends was synonymous with a nice chilled bottle of Sauvignon Blanc.
+There was a time when an evening with friends was synonymous with a nice chilled bottle of Sauvignon Blanc or four bottles, whatever it took.

-But as the years have rolled by, that crisp glass of gooseberry flavored nectar has fallen out of favor.
+But as the years have rolled by, that crisp glass of gooseberry-flavored nectar has fallen out of favor.

-No white wine for me sends me mental, is how it started, nor me, said another friend, and on it went.
+No white wine for me sends me metal, is how it started.

-In fact, over the last few years, nearly a dozen of my female, this is a female author wrote story, UK Daily Mail.
+In fact, over the last few years, nearly a dozen of my female, this is a female author wrote the story, UK Daily Mail.

 Over the last few years, nearly a dozen of my female friends have declared they can no longer drink what used to be their favorite tipple.